KyPython/Easy-Flow/docs/DEBUGGING.md

 **Pre-push hook failing:**
 - Check what failed in the hook output
+- If security scan failed: Run `npm run security:scan` to see vulnerabilities
-- Run manually: `npm run test:all` to see detailed errors
+- If tests failed: Run `npm run test:all` to see detailed errors
 - Fix issues, then push again

+**Security scan (Snyk) failing:**
+- Run manually: `npm run security:scan` to see detailed vulnerabilities
+- Authenticate Snyk: `snyk auth` (for local) or set `SNYK_TOKEN` (for CI/CD)
+- Fix high/critical vulnerabilities before pushing
+- Check: https://snyk.io for vulnerability details and fixes

 ## 4. Health Checks